 Carpenter Center for the Visual Arts, 24 Quincy Street, Cambridge | Red Line/Harvard | 617-495-4700 | hcl.harvard.edu/hfa

 The MFA's almost continuous offering of films includes foreign films, classics, independent films, local films, and avant-garde experimental films.
 A number of annual film festivals, Boston premiers, exhibit-related films, and presentations by film producers and directors round out the ample offerings.

 You'll normally find lots to choose from here, and the selections are often things that you won't see elsewhere - so if you like the genre's that MFA shows, they're definitely worth checking out.

 465 Huntington Ave, Fenway | Green Line E/Museum | 617-267-9300 | www.mfa.org

-If you're interested in contemporary, independent, and art films, ICA Boston is a good place to check.
+If you're interested in contemporary, independent, and art films - and perhaps a cool place to meet others with similar interests - ICA Boston is a good place to check.

 100 Northern Ave, South Boston Waterfront | Red Line/South Station; take Silver Line Waterfront to Courthouse and walk approximately 1 block east (away from the city) | 617-478-3103 | www.icaboston.org